-From the above list we see that, in addition to focal organic lesions within the reflex are itself, there are other conditions in which the deep reflexes are abolished.
+From this list we see that, in addition to permanent organic lesions within the reflex arc itself, there are other conditions in which the deep reflexes are abolished.
 Thus these reflexes are lost in the final stages of increased intra-cranial pressure, especially in hydrocephalus and in tumours of the posterior fossa.

-This is attributed by Raymond and others to a curious degeneration of the posterior spinal roots, which sometimes occurs in such conditions, whereas van Gehuchten ascribes it to loss of function of the rubro-spinal tracts, from pressure on the mesencephalon.
+This is attributed by Raymond and others to a curious degeneration of the posterior spinal roots, which sometimes occurs in such conditions, whereas van Gehuchten ascribes it to loss of function of the rubrospinal tracts, from pressure on the mesencephalon.